embyrne13/Snake/README.md

 ### **_Description_**

-#### A rendition of Hangman but instead a tornado is coming and the player must try to save their house by guessing the right word
+#### This is a game I made in less than a week for General Assembly.
+A rendition of Hangman but instead a tornado is coming and the player must try to save their house by guessing the right word.

 ---